AI Glossary

 Automated Decision-Making (ADM)

 Systems that use predefined rules or AI models to make choices or judgments without needing a person to step in for each decision.
+ADM is used in areas like credit scoring and personalized recommendations.

 Automated Self-Improvement Methods